Donald Trump Threatens To Close Mexico Border ‘Permanently If Need Be’

 “You can certainly stop entries coming across the border, whether its truck traffic or cars or pedestrians.
 Logistically, that’s possible.
 The gates are closed, and you say, ‘Right now we’re not taking entry.'”

 However, closing the border permanently, while Trump may have the authority to do it, is off the table.
-That’s because billions of dollars of goods comes across the southern border, including approximately half of the U.S.’ fresh fruit and vegetables, and doing so would devastate the economy.
+That’s because billions of dollars of goods come across the southern border, including approximately half of U.S. fresh fruit and vegetables, and doing so would devastate the economy.

 Meanwhile, Trump’s proposed border wall, which has been a central part of his platform since the campaign back in 2016, has failed to materialize.
 Congress has allocated no money for it, and Trump has repeatedly threatened drastic action if he doesn’t get it.